IJG-DR/stock-analysis/README.md

 Fifth commit adds a worksheet called "All Stocks Analysis" and a new macro called AllStocksAnalysis.
 For the moment, the macro only creates labels, dimensions an array to hold ticker symbols and runs some nested loops to: (1) fill first ten rows and columns with the value 1, (2) then fills the first ten rows and columns with the value of the sum of the row and column numbers and (3) clears the contents of the first ten rows and columns.

 Sixth commit uses for-next loops and conditional statements to generate traded volume and return of all stocks in the dataset for 2018

+Seventh commit added font and border formatting both for numbers and headers, as well as conditional formatting for returns: green for positive returns, red for negative and clear for 0 return.
+Also added a macro to create an 8x8 checkerboard.